rlucente-se-jboss/flightgear-kiosk-demo/README.md

 a guest VM if memory is low.
 I've only tested running the bootable containers on a laptop with 64GB of memory and a 512GB SDD.

-Test the deployment by logging into the graphical user interface.
-The kiosk user should automatically log into a desktop where only the web browser is available with no other desktop controls.
+Test the deployment by verifying that the kiosk user automatically logs into a desktop where only the web browser is available with no other desktop controls.

 ## Switching between operating system images
 Three bootable container images have been built where all of them will